ereduled/kickstart-python/README.md

 ## 🌟 Features

+- **Trivial Deployment**: Using the official Devenv docker image, and running `nix develop --impure` allows you to deploy any app, making it trivial to scale up.
 - **Cross-platform**: It works seamlessly on all *nix platforms where Nixpkgs and Conda-Forge are supported.
 This means the same code works on aarch64
 - **Cuda Support**: Using the different channels within Conda makes it much easier to find and pin proper versions of your packages, including specific cuda versions by using the official nvidia channels
 - **Efficient package management**: By leveraging Micromamba, a faster and efficient version of the Conda package manager, the setup process is streamlined and quicker than ever.